 Transport yourself to another place and time—the producers of this show really must have spared no expense, because every last detail is impeccable.
 From the flawlessly natural acting to the powerful script and sublime cinematography, this show’s got everything perfect.

 Every twist and turn of this show, every alleyway in Bogotá, feels authentic.

 That’s because it’s made by Colombians for Colombians (and the rest of the world, of course).
 This is as close as you’ll ever get to knowing El Patrón and his gang on an intimate, personal basis.

 However, if you’re looking for Spanish dubs and subs, this is the place for that as well.

 This is your one-stop shop for telenovelas, dibujos animados (cartoons) and almost the complete lineup of popular Univisión programming, including Metástasis (the Colombia remake of “Breaking Bad”), major beauty pageants and more.

-Now that you’ve got all this awesome Spanish-language video content lined up, you have no reason to begrudge yourself some vegging-out time.
+Now that you’ve got all these Spanish videos lined up, you have no reason to begrudge yourself some vegging-out time.

 Indulge in some guilt-free leisure time for once.

 After all, this might just be the most effective way you could study Spanish!